How I Approach Product and Design

 Most of the issues I see are not really design problems.
 They are alignment problems.

-When product, design, and engineering are not working from the same understanding, things get harder than they need to be.
-Decisions take longer, and the work starts to drift.
+When product, design, and engineering are not working from the same understanding, things become harder than they need to be.
+Decisions slow down, priorities drift, and the experience often loses cohesion.

 Progress Over Perfection

-There are very few situations where you can get everything exactly right the first time.
+Very few products, teams, or organizations get everything right the first time.

-I’d rather see teams make thoughtful progress, learn as they go, and keep improving instead of trying to wait for the perfect solution.
+I’d rather see teams make meaningful progress, learn as they go, and continue improving instead of waiting for perfect conditions before moving forward.

 Design Should Shape Decisions